gruszczrob/Crc-calculator/README.md

 5. Import Crc_Cal_Module in python file

 ## How to add new Crc
+*Many crc models are presented on this [web page](https://reveng.sourceforge.io/crc-catalogue/all.html)*

 **In places where anything is in those brackets ```/*[]*/``` fill it with custom info**
 1. In Crc directory add Folder named [Crc_Name]
 2. In folder create 3 files: